-Students at Nivki and Pechersk campuses in Kyiv are taught the IB Primary Years Programme, students at Dnipro campus are taught a program based on IB Primary Years Programme.
+Students at Nivki and Pechersk campuses in Kyiv are taught the IB Primary Years Programme, students at Dnipro campus are taught a programme based on IB Primary Years Programme.

 IB Primary Years Programme was developed in 1997 through the vision and effort, sustained over ten years, of the former International Schools Curriculum Project.
 As of 16 March 2017, there are 1,472 schools offering the IB Primary Years Programme, in 109 different countries worldwide.